Four-Day Pet Store Puppy Acceptance Program

 Animal care guidelines set the minimum standard for each puppy coming to you.
-Accepting only healthy puppies protect the other babies in your care and assure the breeder they can trust your care.
-Dog breeders will fill your requirements and understand everything you do after arrival ensures their babies stay healthy.
+Accepting only healthy puppies helps protect the other babies in your care and assures the breeder they can trust your care.
+Dog breeders will fill your requirements and understand that everything you do is to ensure their babies stay healthy.

 The store owner or manager should require documentation for the following vaccination and deworming schedules one week prior to the puppy arriving at the store.

 - 6 weeks old with Safeguard or Panacur (5 days in a row, this is prevention from intestinal worms and Giardia) (Plumb)

 - Have cages set up for puppies before arrival.
 Day one success is all about getting the puppy to eat in new facility!
 Love them up and keep them eating.